Bivariate Instantaneous Frequency and Bandwidth: The Modulated Elliptical Signal

 In Section~\ref{section:background} it was shown that the instantaneous moments of a univariate signal---instantaneous frequency and bandwidth, in particular---provide a powerful description of local signal variability with a direct relationship to the global signal moments.
 We aim to identify the analogous quantities for a bivariate signal.

 A bivariate oscillatory signal can be equivalently expressed in terms of two \emph{pairs} of analytic signals, the Cartesian pair $x_+(t)$ and $y_+(t)$ or the rotary pair $z_+(t)$ and $z_-(t)$.
 Each of these, in turn, can be analyzed by their individual instantaneous moments, using the ideas described in Section~\ref{section:background}.
 In particular, these two pairs of analytic signals lead to two pairs of instantaneous frequencies $[\omega_x(t)$, $\omega_y(t)$] and [$\omega_+(t)$, $\omega_-(t)$] and two pairs of instantaneous bandwidths [$\upsilon_x(t)$, $\upsilon_y(t)$] and [$\upsilon_+(t)$, $\upsilon_-(t)$], which contribute to two corresponding pairs of global moments.
 This approach is, however, unsatisfactory.
-Rather than a unified description of signal variability, an analysis based on these pairs of instantaneous moments achieves a description of two disparate halves of the bivariate signal $z(t)$ considered separately.
+Rather than a unified description of signal variability, an analysis based on these pairs of instantaneous moments achieves, in two different ways, a description of two disparate halves of the bivariate signal $z(t)$ considered separately.

-Between the Cartesian and rotary analytic signals, one can represent the signal as a pair of oscillations in two different ways.
 The difficulty of a pairwise decomposition is highlighted by considering a range of different values of the linearity $|\lambda(t)|$.
 Generally speaking, the decomposition of $z(t)$ into the rotary pair of analytic signals is more appropriate when one of $z_+(t)$ and $z_-(t)$ is much larger than then other, e.g. $|z_+(t)|\gg|z_-(t)|$.
 On the other hand, when (in some rotated coordinate system) one has $|x_+(t)|\gg|y_+(t)|$, then the Cartesian decomposition is more appropriate.
 These two cases correspond to $|\lambda(t)|\approx 0$ and $|\lambda(t)|\approx 1$, respectively.

 In between these two cases, or for a signal ranging over both extremes, there is a gray area in which neither decomposition is particularly appropriate.
-A unified description is therefore necessary.
+To work with such signals one approach would be to replace \eqref{rotarytoCartesian} by

+and then to choose $\bU(t)$ in order to maximize the amplitude of the first component of $\bu_+(t;\bU)$.
+In fact, this is precisely what the ellipse analysis accomplishes with

+The reader may verify that with $\bU_o(t)$ so defined, one has $\bu_+(t;\bU_o)=\kappa(t)e^{i\phi(t)}\times ^T$.
+Thus the ellipse representation obtains the most compact description of the signal over the full range of polarizations.